iden3/snarkjs/README.md

 It's an [ES module](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/), so it can be directly imported into bigger projects using [Rollup](https://rollupjs.org/guide/en/) or [Webpack](https://webpack.js.org/).

-The low-level cryptography is performed directly in wasm, and uses worker threads to parallelize the computations.
+The low-level cryptography is performed directly in `wasm`, and uses worker threads to parallelize the computations.
 The result is a high performance library with benchmarks comparable to host implementations.

 ## Preliminaries